kijin/beaver/README.md

     $objects = User::find_by_age_gte(30, 'name+');

-There are 6 operators that you can use.
-The first four are meant to be used with numeric values only.
+There are 12 operators that you can use.

-  * `_gte` matches properties that are greater than or equal to the argument.
+  * `_gte` matches values that are greater than or equal to the argument.
-  * `_lte` matches properties that are less than or equal to the argument.
+  * `_lte` matches values that are less than or equal to the argument.
-  * `_gt` matches properties that are greater than, but not equal to, the argument.
+  * `_gt` matches values that are greater than, but not equal to, the argument.
-  * `_lt` matches properties that are less than, but not equal to, the argument.
+  * `_lt` matches values that are less than, but not equal to, the argument.
+  * `_between` matches values that are between two values, including the endpoints. _The argument must be an array._
+  * `_xbetween` matches values that are between two values, excluding the endpoints. _The argument must be an array._
-  * `_not` matches all properties _except_ the argument.
+  * `_not` matches all values _except_ the argument.
-  * `_in` matches any property that is listed in an array.
-The argument must be an array.
+  * `_in` matches any value that is listed in the argument. _The argument must be an array._
+  * `_notin` matches any value that is not listed in the argument. _The argument must be an array._
+  * `_startswith` matches all strings that start with the argument.
+  * `_endswith` matches all strings that end with the argument.
+  * `_contains` matches all strings that contains the argument.

 Note that operators are evaluated only if the full method name does not match a property name.
 So if you have two properties named `age` and `age_lt`, all calls to `find_by_age_lt()` will be interpreted as simple matches on `age_lt`, rather than as less-than matches on `age`.
 If you find yourself in this rare situation and you need to do less-than matches on `age`, call `find_by_age__lt()` instead.
 (Notice the extra underscore that helps disambiguate your query.)

+Case sensitivity of string comparisons depends on the type of database and other settings.

 #### Custom Queries